-Page 4 of 4 IT-212-I (2015)
+Page 4 of 4 IT-212-I (2021)

-Column G: You may claim an investment credit of 7% of the investment credit base for all qualifying research and development property.
+- Column F: You may claim an investment credit of 4% of the investment credit base for all qualifying property listed in column A, except property for which you are claiming the research and development credit in column G. Multiply the column E amount by 4% (.04). - Column G: You may claim an investment credit of 7% of the investment credit base for all qualifying research and development property.
 Multiply column E amount by 7% (.07).